Analyze Tab

 The grayscale gradient image next to the pixel scale shows the color associated with the corresponding pixel value.
 This is commonly called a LUT, or "Look Up Table".
 The minimum value is set to black color and the maximum is set to white pixel.
 A gradient map is then applied to the pixels in between, with a medium gray representing a value 50% (half-way) between the minimum and the maximum.

 Looking at the NDVI index image you can see the surrounding grass is mostly composed of white pixels, since the NDVI index correlates a higher NDVI value with healthy vegetation that is reflecting a lot of near infrared (NIR) light.
+The dirt shows up as grey since it does not reflect as much NIR light.

-Let's apply a new color LUT (Look Up Table) to the pixels so it is easier to see the contrast in the image.
+Let's apply a new color gradient LUT (Look Up Table) to the pixels so it is easier to see the contrast in the image.
 Contrast is the difference between the black and white pixels.

 When the minimum value is increased, or the maximum value is decreased, you are clipping/cutting off the pixels outside that inner clipped range.
 The pixels that are clipped/cut off can then have their value changed to something else.
 Those are the clip options explained below: